Thursday, June 17, 2010

 This week I worked on implementing the camera functionality of our product.
 Simulating the camera was a bit hard, but in the end I was able to do it in a proper way successfully.

 First we have to make things clear.
 Android does not use the web cam to simulate the camera but when you correctly implemented it, you will get a default image from the platform and this will prove us that we are on the right way.
 First we have to give permission to the application to use camera functionality.
-We do it by adding “” that line to the android manifest.
+We do it by adding “

 Then we will get a camera from the system.